Assessment

 • If you have a head injury, the brain needs a period of rest.

-• You should gradually resume daily activities.
+• Gradually resume daily activities.
 Do not take on more than you feel comfortable with.
-If you have been over-doing things, you will become tired more easily.
+Overexertion can lead to increased fatigue.

-• If your problems persist after four weeks, you should seek medical treatment.
-It is essential that an assessment is carried out by both a doctor and a neuropsychologist who will be able to evaluate various functions as well as finding a suitable treatment.
-You will also need help with suggesting ways to make things easier.
-It is important to use energy resources sensibly and economically and various tips and tricks can be used to do this.
+• If your problems persist after four weeks, seek medical treatment.
+An assessment by both a doctor and a neuropsychologist is essential to evaluate various functions and find suitable treatment.
+You will also need help with strategies to make daily tasks easier.
+It is important to use energy resources sensibly and economically, utilizing various tips and tricks.